Rays vs Braves Spring Training game thread

-Lefty Kyle Muller is among the group competing for one of the final spots and he will be on the mound for the Braves Thursday.
-Muller will be making his third appearance of the spring.
-He has allowed four hits, two runs and a walk, to go along with five strikeouts, in 4 2/3 innings.
+The Atlanta Braves will wrap up their Grapefruit League schedule against the Tampa Bay Rays Tuesday afternoon at CoolToday Park.
+Right-hander Bryce Elder will make his second appearance of the spring for Atlanta.
+Elder started the spring opener and was impressive tossing three hitless innings with a walk and two strikeouts against the Minnesota Twins.
+Elder will begin the season at Gwinnett, but we could see him in Atlanta at some point during the 2022 season.

-Eddie Rosario was in Atlanta’s original lineup but was scratched due to a sore foot.
+The Braves will roll out most of their regulars Tuesday.
+Marcell Ozuna will hit clean up and DH while Alex Dickerson gets a start in left field.
+Manny Pina will be behind the plate and will hit ninth.

-OF Eddie Rosario has been scratched from today’s lineup as a precaution with a sore foot.— Atlanta Braves (@Braves) March 31, 2022
+C Manny Piña was scratched from today’s lineup with a sore left wrist.— Atlanta Braves (@Braves) April 5, 2022

 Game Info